Simple Salmon Salad

 On the meal plan for tonight?
 Liz’s Szechuan Green Beans and Ground Turkey (but with broccoli and red bell pepper)

 To add to the meal plan next week?
 Rachels’ Quinoa Power Pancakes (breakfast for dinner anyone?
 Perfect to throw in the freezer for easy breakfasts too!)

 Instead of tuna salad for lunch, I treated myself to this simple salmon salad I put together with leftover cooked salmon I had in the fridge.
 I have been obsessed with salmon salad ever since I had it in Oregon a couple of months ago.
 Any time salmon is on my menu, be assured that I will be making extra just so I can have this for lunch the next day (or two).
-This was so delicious and a nice change from your everyday tuna sandwich.
+This salad is so delicious and a nice change from your average tuna sandwich.